vdaas/vald/CONTRIBUTING.md

 About the images in the document, we are using [diagrams.net](https://www.diagrams.net/) to draw the image.

-All of the images of the document are stored in the `assets/docs` directory, and each of the images should contain a `.drawio` extension file and the `svg` or `png` file.
+All the images of the document are stored in the `assets/docs` directory, and each of the images should contain a `.drawio` extension file and the `svg` or `png` file.

 This `.drawio` file is the source file and can only be opened on [diagrams.net](https://www.diagrams.net/).